-- 5) Try some of the different Style options and then change the style back to Inner Bevel. - 6) Try adjusting the Depth, Direction, Size and Soften options until you like the result. - 7) Drag your mouse around the Angle preview to adjust the light direction. - 8) Adjust the options until your star looks similar to the one below.
+- 5) Try some of the different Style options and then change the style back to Inner Bevel. - 6) Try adjusting the Depth, Direction, Size and Soften options until you like the result.

 It is possible to apply more than one layer effect at the same time, simply by ticking each effect you want from the list on the left and then modifying the options for each effect to suit your needs.